 How does this model work?

-Gold prices are determined by the interaction of drivers from four key categories: 1) wealth and economic expansion; 2) market risk and uncertainty; 3) opportunity cost; and 4) momentum and positioning.
+Gold prices are determined by the interaction of drivers from four key categories: 1) economic expansion; 2) risk and uncertainty; 3) opportunity cost; and 4) momentum.

 Our model provides a quantitative attribution of the key factors that have influenced gold’s performance over a given period.
 Hovering the mouse cursor over the chart generates a windowed summary of the selected period’s return attribution.
 This information is also displayed in the table below the chart.
 In addition to the four key categories, the table also lists the portion of the period return that our model did not capture (the residual) .
 In addition, the table compares the return of gold and its attribution by driver-type during recent periods of time.
 Users can change the time period that each bar represents: the default is monthly, but it can be expanded to quarterly or half-yearly.